revbayes/revbayes.github.io/tutorials/morph/morph_dec2018.md

 {% subsection The Mk Model | subsec_Mk_model %}

 First, we will create a joint prior on the branch lengths and tree topology.
 This should be familiar from the {% page_ref ctmc %}.
+In the first step we will specify a stochastic node for the mean of the

+Some types of stochastic nodes can be updated by a number of alternative moves.
+Different moves may explore parameter space in different ways, and it is possible to use multiple different moves for a given parameter to improve mixing (the efficiency of the MCMC simulation).
+In the case of our unrooted tree topology, for example, we can use both a nearest-neighbor interchange move (`mvNNI`) and a subtree-prune and regrafting move (`mvSPR`).
+These moves do not have tuning parameters associated with them, thus you only need to pass in the `topology` node and proposal `weight`.

 ```
     br_len_lambda ~ dnExp(0.2)
     moves[mvi++] = mvScale(br_len_lambda, weight=2)

-    phylogeny ~ dnUniformTopologyBranchLength(taxa, branchLengthDistribution=dnExponential(br_len_lambda))
+    phylogeny ~ dnUniformTopologyBranchLength(taxa, branchLengthDistribution=dnExp(br_len_lambda))
     moves[mvi++] = mvNNI(phylogeny, weight=num_branches/2.0)
     moves[mvi++] = mvSPR(phylogeny, weight=num_branches/10.0)
     moves[mvi++] = mvBranchLengthScale(phylogeny, weight=num_branches)